-Cashmere is the wonderfully soft undercoat that is harvested from the cashmere goat only, during the spring when the goats naturally shed.
-It has amazing qualities that can keep you both warm in the winter and not too hot in the summer.
+This wonderfully soft yarn is harvested from the undercoat of a cashmere goat only, during the spring when the goats naturally shed.
+It has luxury qualities that can keep you both warm in the winter and not too hot in the summer.
 With a finer and more sumptuous yard over Merino wool, you'll find cashmere knitwear softer to touch and warmer to wear.

 The best quality cashmere is from China and Mongolia, a region where the temperature really fluctuates from really cold in the winter, up to -40 degrees, to over 30 degrees in the summer.
 The cashmere goats have adapted to this climate by developing a double fleece: A coarse outer guard layer that protects the undercoat from water, and a very soft, fine undercoat that provides warmth and insulation from the biting winter winds.